-Jesus lived in the Easy Yoke he offers us.
+Jesus lived in the easy yoke he offers us.
 He didn’t push, press, or strain.
-He didn’t try to make things happen, but lived in submission to the Father.
+He didn’t try to make things happen but lived in submission to the Father.
 He was never in a hurry.
 He didn’t worry.
-He was relaxed and so he had time for people and was hospitable toward those who sought his company.
+He was relaxed, so he had time for people and was hospitable toward those who sought his company.

-I am inspired to be more relaxed like Jesus!
-Along these lines, I sense God guiding me to a Rhythm of Life featuring a few spiritual disciplines that are important for me to practice at this time.
-This rhythm of life is framed by Dallas Willard’s VIM Pattern (from his book Renovation of the Heart) which identifies three essential components of a plan for spiritual transformation: Vision, Intention, and Means.
+I am inspired to be more relaxed like Jesus.
+Along these lines, I sense God guiding me to a rhythm of life featuring a few spiritual disciplines that are important for me to practice at this time.
+This rhythm of life is framed by Dallas Willard’s VIM Pattern which identifies three essential components of a plan for spiritual transformation: Vision, Intention, and Means.

-Vision: One Way I Can Become More Like Jesus
+Vision: One Way to Be More Like Jesus

-When I try too hard it’s because I want to control an outcome, to “make something happen.”
+When I try too hard, it’s because I want to control an outcome and “make something happen.”
 I like to rely on myself and feel in control!
 I like to take pride in my accomplishments!
 But actually I don’t really like this self-way of life because it makes for a hard yoke and a heavy burden!
 Jesus’ way is easier, lighter, happier, and better.
 I want to learn more how not to resist the Spirit of Grace and instead to submit myself to Jesus’ easy yoke.

 For the next six months I want to learn more about how to walk and work with Jesus in his rhythms of grace rather than in my straining (Matthew 11:28-30, MSG).
 It helps when I focus my best energies — striving, but not straining! — to further my Intimacy with Jesus, knowing that abiding in Jesus, as he abides in the Father, is the source of my fruit-bearing.